victorkashirin/CellaVCV/docs/Cella_Manual.md

 ## Controls

 *   **Reset Button**: Manually resets all integrated, maximum, and historical measurements when clicked.
 *   **Target Loudness**: Sets the target loudness level in LUFS (Loudness Units Full Scale), ranging from -36 LUFS to 0 LUFS (default: -23 LUFS).
 This primarily affects the visualization on the Momentary Loudness bar, indicating levels below (white) or above (red) the target.
-On **Loudness**, target loudness can be adjusted with a slider in the context menu.
+On **Loud**, target loudness can be adjusted with a slider in the context menu.

 ## Measurements & Displays